janelia-flyem/dvid-io/blog/2020-01-22-hemibrain-release.md

 other labelmaps, synapses, meshes, etc).
 If you choose not to download a database, the data from that database won't be available but the DVID system will still work.

-Download links and documentation will be available within the next day or two.
+Download links and documentation will be available as soon as we can verify the databases with reduced versions are completely accurate and stable.
 Stay tuned to this blog for updates.
 And do [drop us a note](https://www.janelia.org/people/william-katz) if you plan to take this route so we can keep you apprised of continuing work on the DVID system.